Educational Resources

 • We look for changes in resistance, timing, and movement profile

-So, what could go wrong?
+So, what could go wrong with a lock?
+Locks fail quietly long before they fail completely.
 Failures can occur in three ways:

 2. Electronic glitches (think “check engine” light in your car)